Mayfly277/mayfly277.github.io/_posts/2023-04-21-GOAD-on-proxmox-part1-install.md

 ![result.png](/assets/blog/proxmox/result.png)

 > I am not a proxmox and neither a pfsense expert, this install is the result of a lot of reading and try & fail tests.
-If you see mistakes feel free to contact me on twitter or discord to explain my why i am wrong (thank you :))
+If you see mistakes feel free to contact me on twitter or discord to explain me why i am wrong (thank you :))

 ## Access to proxmox